-All individuals shall be given impartial access to appropriate treatment and accommodations when medically indicated, regardless of race, creed, sex, national origin, or sources of payment for care.
+All individuals shall be given impartial access to appropriate treatment and accommodations when medically indicated, regardless of race, color, religion, sex, national origin, sex (including gender identity), sexual orientation, age or disability.

 The Patient has the right...